12–15 minutes

 Submergence Village Jalsindhi, Madhya Pradesh

-Pervi, a senior Adivasi leader of Narmada Bachao Andolan (NBA) and Khedut Mazdoor Chetna Sangathan (KMCS) belonged to one of the 193 villages to submerge in the Sardar Sarovar Project (SSP) in Madhya Pradesh (MP).
-As part of KMCS and NBA, Pervi’s struggle was on multiple fronts.
-Initially in the 1980s it was against the forest department in MP for establishing scheduled tribe rights over forest lands and against indescribable state repression; later, against the SSP as part of the NBA.
-Pervi’s interview is therefore unique to understand the many struggles of both the KMCS and the NBA.
+Pervi, a senior adivasi leader of Narmada Bachao Andolan (NBA) and Khedut Mazdoor Chetna Sangathan (KMCS) belonged to one of the 193 villages to be submerged by the Sardar Sarovar Project (SSP) in Madhya Pradesh(M.P.).
+As part of the KMCS and the NBA, Pervi participated in the struggle on multiple fronts.
+Initially in the 1980s, the struggle was against the forest department in M.P. for establishing the rights of the scheduled tribes over forest land and against indescribable state repression; later, the struggle was against the SSP as part of the NBA.
+Pervi’s interview is therefore unique because it helps us understand the many struggles of both the KMCS and the NBA and their interrelationship.

 Interview Duration: 0:59:30